 These are the most expensive of all rental flats, but this will give you time to focus on getting all of your documents together.

 The landlord will provide you with a confirmation form, the Wohnungsgeberbestätigung, that is essential for you to be able to do the Anmeldung (register your address) with the local citizens’ office.
 This is the very first step you should complete as soon as possible after you arrive in Berlin since so many other things are dependent on it.

 Step Two: Get to Know the Housing Market

-Another thing to keep in mind is that in Berlin the ground floor is called “EG” (short for Erdgeschoss) or “0”, and the first floor is the one just above.
-The top floor or penthouse is called the Dachgeschoss or “DG” for short.
-When they say in the ad that a cellar (Keller) is/is not included, what they mean is a large storage locker in the basement.
+Another thing to keep in mind is that in Berlin the ground floor is called Erdgeschoss (“EG” for short) or “0”, and the first floor is the one just above.
+The top floor or penthouse is called the Dachgeschoss (“DG” for short).
+When they say in the ad that a cellar (Keller) is included or not, what they mean is a large storage locker in the basement.

 Step Three: Choose Your Neighborhood

 Rental prices vary widely depending on the neighborhood, and each has its own distinct character.
 Having a temporary flat for a few months will give you time to explore the different districts (Bezirke), and choose the one that best suits your needs.
 The most central areas are also the most expensive, with Mitte, Prenzlauer Berg, Kreuzberg, Friedrichshain, and northern Neukölln topping the list.
 However, you only have to look a little further out to find lower prices.
 It’s worth viewing flats in Pankow, Wedding, Tiergarten, Moabit, Charlottenburg, Wilmersdorf, Schöneberg, Friedenau, Tempelhof, southern Neukölln, Treptow, and Lichtenberg.

 Step Four: Prepare Your Application Package and Start Contacting Landlords